Underapproximation of Procedure Summaries for Integer Programs: Underapproximating the Program Semantics

-As a last point, we prove that the bounded-index sequence $\{\sem{\mathcal{P}}^{(k)}\}_{k=1}^\infty$ satisfies several conditions that advocate for its use in program analysis, as an underapproximation sequence.
+As a last point, we observe that the bounded-index sequence $\{\sem{\mathcal{P}}^{(k)}\}_{k=1}^\infty$ satisfies several conditions that advocate its use in program analysis, as an underapproximation sequence.
 The subset order and set union is extended to tuples of relations, point-wise.

 Condition ($A1$) requires that the sequence is monotonically increasing, the limit of this increasing sequence being the actual semantics of the program ($A2$).
 These conditions follow however immediately from the two first points of Lemma~\ref{lem:derivdecomp}.
 To decide whether the limit $\sem{\mathcal{P}}$ has been reached by some iterate $\sem{\mathcal{P}}^{(k)}$, it is enough to check that the tuple of relations in $\sem{\mathcal{P}}^{(k)}$ is inductive with respect to the statements of $\mathcal{P}$.
 This can be implemented as an SMT query.